yvelikova/axway-open-docs/content/en/docs/apigtw_admin/monitor_service.md

 ![Message blocked](/Images/APIGateway/blocked_message_path.gif)

-{{< alert title="Note" color="primary" >}}When a blocked message has failed in API Gateway, this means that a filter executed in a policy has returned a failure status.
-When a blocked message generates an exception, this means that a filter executed in a policy has aborted (thrown an exception).
-For more details on filters and policies, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).{{< /alert >}}
+{{< alert title="Note" color="primary" >}}When a blocked message has failed in the gateway, this means that a filter executed in a policy has returned a failure status.
+When a blocked message generates an exception, this means that a filter executed in a policy has aborted (thrown an exception).{{< /alert >}}

 ### Monitor real-time metrics